q335r49/RecLiner/README.md

 Install [Autohotkey](http://www.autohotkey.com/) and run [atk.ahk](https://github.com/q335r49/Autotextkeeper/raw/master/atk.ahk).

 ####Use
-Pressing the hotkey will open a search prompt.
+Pressing the hotkey, default <kbd>f4</kbd>, will open a search prompt, which searches through all typed lines.
 Pressing <kbd>f1</kbd> ... <kbd>f10</kbd> on an empty prompt will send the first 10 entries, the 'presets'.
 You can modify presets by typing or pasting text into the search prompt and hitting the appropriate function key.
 More than 10 presets can be set, and since presets appear first in the log and in search results this may be a good way to differentiate between autotext and log entries.

 ####Tips
 * When editing atk.log, use {enter} to send a line break and {!} to send "!".
 See [www.autohotkey.com/docs/commands/Send.htm](www.autohotkey.com/docs/commands/Send.htm) for a list of special characters.